altano/npm-packages/packages/astro-prettier-response/README.md

 });
 ```

-This will leave minification enabled but will still run your output through Prettier.
+This will do exactly the same thing (disable minification) and will still run your output through Prettier, but the log line will go away.

 ## How This Integration Works